Try Semrush

 On-page SEO Basics

-In this chapter, we’ll demystify why on-page SEO remains a linchpin for digital success in 2025.
+In this chapter, I’ll demystify why on-page SEO remains a linchpin for digital success in 2025.

-So if you’re looking for the key to enhancing visibility and user experience, this chapter is for you.
+So if you’re looking for the key to enhancing visibility and user experience, this chapter will answer all of your burning questions.

-This is different from off-page SEO, which is optimizing for signals that happen off of your website (for example, backlinks).
+This is different from off-page SEO, which is optimizing for signals that happen off of your website.

-Other examples include social media marketing, guest posting, and PR.
+Examples of off-page SEO tactics include building backlinks, social media marketing, guest posting, and digital PR.

 On-Page SEO Off-Page SEO